nicolarossi/Hackaton2017/README.md

 ```

-and in the code we use
+ the resulting code will be:

 ```